RobinKwong/contemporarynarratives/_posts/2023-09-20-its-criminal-tron.md

 ## Devising the Show

-The performance at the Tron is the culmination of a months-long participatory research project led by investigaive journalist Rachel Hamada.
+The performance at the Tron is the culmination of a months-long participatory research project led by investigative journalist Rachel Hamada and Dr Glenda Cooper.
 [The Ferret](https://theferret.scot/) and [Greater Govanhill](https://www.greatergovanhill.com/) magazine, partners in this project, helped organize a community newsroom event to explain the project and recruit local participants, who were paid for their time.

+"Our motivation with _It’s Criminal_ is to question the extent to which current journalism serves the public, especially people from marginalised groups or with existing experience of the criminal justice system," said Dr Cooper.
+"We want our audiences to be able to critique journalism as equals, and to understand how journalism is not objective but a matter of perspective.
+Finally with _It’s Criminal_, we aim to use theatre to show how different ways of reporting can be transformative and positively change lives and neighbourhoods."

 ![](/assets/img/itscriminal/community.png)

-This was followed by three workshops where participants discussed media portrayal of crime and reviewed news articles about crime in Govanhill.
+Across three workshops, participants discussed media portrayal of crime and reviewed news articles about crime in Govanhill.
 Journalist participants explained the journalistic process to the group, and the group was introduced to the concepts behind the Theatre of the Oppressed.
 Director Liam Rees devised the show alongside the participants, who also worked with an illustrator to come up with artwork for the show.

 "I think the discussions [in the workshops] were really valuable and they were a very important part [of the project]," one participant said.
 "The show at the end was just one part of it—the public facing thing.
 But I think the kind of discussions and the exercise we did on creating _It's Criminal_ and brainstorming stuff is what we all learned a lot from.”